DatedGPT: Preventing Lookahead Bias in Large Language Models with Time-Aware Pretraining

-We pretrain a series of LLM from scratch using our curated pretraining set (detailed in Section~\ref{sec:pretrain-data}) with a strict date cutoff, referred to as \textsc{DatedGPT}.
-The model adopts a 1.3B-parameter architecture with hyperparameters (detailed in Appendix Table~\ref{tab:model-arch}) drawn from the Llama family and open-source GPT-2 reproductions~\citep{karpathy2024llmc}.
+\paragraph{Model architecture and hyperparameters} We pretrain a series of LLMs from scratch using our curated pretraining set (detailed in Section~\ref{sec:pretrain-data}) with a strict date cutoff, referred to as \textsc{DatedGPT}. \textsc{DatedGPT} consists of 1.3B parameters in total, with an architecture and hyperparameters (detailed in Appendix Table~\ref{tab:model-arch}) following the Llama and GPT-2 reproductions~\citep{karpathy2024llmc}.